RebeccaVandeWater/fs-journal/notes/10-vue.md

   }

 7. Make sure that they have a place to draw on the Search page.
 And, make sure you bring them in on the return (above)

+#SECTION - Deleting an object
+1. In the setup, if you're using a prop, you can pass the prop's name into the setup.

+2. In the remove function, you can pass the prop into the function by drilling into it.
+  EXAMPLE:
+  const carId = props.carProp.id #NOTE - Props has been passed into the setup, carProp is the prop object that was made, and the id is a property that lives on the carProp.

+#SECTION -